Aleksander-Sz/Remarket_SE2/README.md

     /account [GET] - returns the account details of the logged in user /categories [GET] - returns the list of all available categories /register [POST] - used to create the user
+    /cart [GET] - returns the list of items in the cart